Zainnn15/Group_09/project_charter.md

 ## 3. Milestones
-1. List of technological choices for front-end, back-end and databases Technical_Details_2
+1. List of technological choices for front-end, back-end and databases
-2. Complete website with working features (will be done by sama)
+2. Complete website with working features
-3. Presentation to defend project in front of professor (Will be done by Zain)
+3. Presentation to defend project in front of professor
-4. Test the website at project defense  (Will be done by Berhan )
+4. Test the website at project defense
-5. Complete login/signup page (will be done by Sama)
+5. Complete login/signup page
-6. Complete add to cart feature (Will be done by Berhan )
+6. Complete add to cart feature
-7. Complete feature where employees will label products as out of stock which will also update for customers (Will be done by Rupin)
+7. Complete feature where employees will label products as out of stock which will also update for customers: [Link](https://github.com/CAPSTONE-2022-2023/Group_09/blob/main/use_cases/Edit_Product_Inventory.md)
-8. Complete feature where the delivery team can message employee if an item is missing from the order (Will be done by Zain
+8. Complete feature where the delivery team can message employee if an item is missing from the order
-9. Complete feature where it tells the customer when the order has been delivered to their house  (Will be done by Zain)
+9. Complete feature where it tells the customer when the order has been delivered to their house
-10. Complete feature where customer can refund an order  (Will be done by Rupin)
+10. Complete feature where customer can refund an order
-11. Complete feature where customers can message customer support (Will be done by Rupin
+11. Complete feature where customers can message customer support
-12. Complete a feature where customers can pick their payment method(Will be done by Berhan )
+12. Complete a feature where customers can pick their payment method

 ## 4. Deliverables
-1. Development of front-end using HTML and CSS (Will be done by Sama Abdul Wahab)
+1. Development of front-end using HTML and CSS
-2. Development of Database diagrams (ERD) and database (Will be done by Sama Abdul Wahab )
+2. Development of Database diagrams (ERD) and database
-3. Writing back-end and connecting front end with database (Will be done by Rupin)
+3. Writing back-end and connecting front end with database
-4. Test the website for debugging purposes (Will be done by Zain)
+4. Test the website for debugging purposes
-5. Make a presentation for project defense (Will be done by Rupin)
+5. Make a presentation for project defense
-6. Promote the website using different advertising methods (Will be done by Sama Abdulwahab)
+6. Promote the website using different advertising methods
-7. Prerecorded teaching tutorials on how to use the website for new customers (Will be done by Berhan )
+7. Prerecorded teaching tutorials on how to use the website for new customers
-8. Product search functions available to improve website operations (Will be done by Rupin)
+8. Product search functions available to improve website operations
-9. Add to cart/product wishlist optimization (Will be done by Zain)
+9. Add to cart/product wishlist optimization
-10. Optimized payment processor for customers  (Will be done by Berhan )
+10. Optimized payment processor for customers
-11. Tools for employer/manager to assess and assist customers accessing website  (Will be done by Berhan )
+11. Tools for employer/manager to assess and assist customers accessing website
-12. Tools for delivery team and employees/managers to communicate with each other (Will be done by Zain)
+12. Tools for delivery team and employees/managers to communicate with each other

 ## 5. Risks, Assumptions, and Constraints